-7. REPORT ON MEETING OF CHILD CARE ADVISORY COMMITTEE
+Item WDB-(5).
+REPORT ON MEETING OF CHILD CARE ADVISORY COMMITTEE

-Staff will provide a summary of last month's meeting of the Panhandle Workforce Development Board's Child Care Advisory Committee.
-No action by the Board is required.
+Staff provided a summary of last month's meeting of the Panhandle Workforce Development Board's Child Care Advisory Committee.

-8. LOCAL MONITORING REPORT
+Item WDB-(6).
+LOCAL MONITORING REPORT

-Members will be provided with an update on monitoring activities.
-No action by the Board is required.
+Members were provided with an update on monitoring activities.

-9. REPORTS ON GRANTS
+Item WDB-(7).
+REPORTS ON GRANTS

-A review of reports on the Panhandle's grants for October 1, 2024 - March 31, 2025 will be presented.
-No action by the Board is required.
+A review of reports on the Panhandle's grants for October 1, 2024 - March 31, 2025 was presented.

-10. PANHANDLE WORKFORCE DEVELOPMENT BOARD'S CONTRACT FOR SERVICE DELIVERY 2025-2029
+Item WDB-(8).
+PANHANDLE WORKFORCE DEVELOPMENT BOARD'S CONTRACT FOR SERVICE DELIVERY 2025-2029

-Members will be asked to consider the recommendations of the PWDB Executive Committee, developed in the Committee's May 7, 2025 meeting, to award a Contract for the Service Delivery of Workforce Development and Child Care services in the Panhandle Workforce Development Area (PWDA), for the initial period of October 1, 2025 to September 30, 2026, with three additional annual renewals contingent upon acceptable performance.
+Board Members were asked to concur with the recommendations of the PWDB Executive Committee, developed in the Committee's May 7, 2025 meeting, to award a Contract for the Service Delivery of Workforce Development and Child Care services in the Panhandle Workforce Development Area (PWDA), for the initial period of October 1, 2025 to September 30, 2026, with three additional annual renewals contingent upon acceptable performance.

+Members of the Governing Body will be asked to consider with the recommendations of the PWDB and its Executive Committee.
 If discussion is needed, members may enter a brief closed session as per Texas Government Code §551.087, which does not require a governmental body to conduct an open meeting to deliberate regarding commercial or financial information that the governmental body has received from a business prospect.
-No action by the Board will be taken in the closed session.
-Upon returning to the open session of the Meeting, the Board will be asked to concur with the Executive Committee's recommendations regarding contracting for Service Delivery.
+No action by the Body will be taken in the closed session.
+Upon returning to the open session of the Meeting, the Body will be asked to concur with the PWDB's recommendations regarding contracting for Service Delivery.